-The City of Fort Collins requires the rehabilitation projects to be in conformance with the Secretary of the Interior's Standards and Guidelines for Rehabilitating Historic Buildings as noted in the Land Use Code.
+The City of Fort Collins requires rehabilitation projects to be in conformance with the Secretary of the Interior's Standards and Guidelines for Rehabilitating Historic Buildings.

-The Secretary of the Interior's Standards for the Rehabilitation are general rehabilitation standards established by the National Park Service for historic properties.
+The Secretary of the Interior's Standards for Rehabilitation are general standards established by the National Park Service for historic properties.
 It is the intent of this document to be compatible with The Secretary of the Interior's Standards while expanding on the basic rehabilitation principles as they apply in Fort Collins.